jomkv/ROT13-Encyptor-Decryptor/README.md

 # ROT13-Encyptor-Decryptor
-Takes user input, can either encrypt it or decrypt it using Caesar Cipher.
+Takes user input, can either encrypt it or decrypt it using ROT13.